 A young man holding a cello against a teal background.

-This artistic voice was shaped largely by his studies with the figures of Gary Hoffman and Lynn Harrell.
-As the recipient of prizes from the Fondation Gautier Capuçon and the Kronberg Academy, he has also been influenced by Gautier Capuçon, Frans Helmerson, and many other great musicians.
+Described as playing with “nobility, poise, and assurance”, Song carries forward the legacy of the great cellists who supported him most during his formative years: Gary Hoffman and Lynn Harrell.
+As the recipient of prizes from the Fondation Gautier Capuçon and the Kronberg Academy, he has also been influenced by Gautier Capuçon, Frans Helmerson, and many other musical figures during his life.

-Song is an artist-in-residence at the Queen Elisabeth Music Chapel; he holds degrees from the Royal Conservatory of Music and the Colburn School, where his teachers included Clive Greensmith, Hans Jørgen Jensen, Andres Díaz, and Ronald Leonard.
-He was supported by the Sylva Gelber Music Foundation and the Hnatyshyn Foundation, and is a Pirastro Artist.
+Song was an artist-in-residence at the Queen Elisabeth Music Chapel from 2023-2026.
+He has been supported by the Sylva Gelber Music Foundation and the Hnatyshyn Foundation, and is a Pirastro Strings Artist.

 This biography shall not be published with any changes.
-For biographies in French or German, please contact michaelsongcello.com
+For biographies in French, Dutch, or German, please contact michaelsongcello.com

 Logo of the Sylva Gelber Music Foundation with text in French and English.